International

 Last updated: January 2024

-The Crédit Agricole Group has a presence in Argentina with a representative office of Crédit Agricole CIB.
+The Crédit Agricole Group is present in Argentina through a representative office of Crédit Agricole CIB.

-The Crédit Agricole Group’s Latin American Desk, based in São Paulo in Brazil, supports the Group’s business clients in Argentina by drawing on the Group’s business units and on banking partners: Banco Supervielle and Santander, and occasionally Galicia and BBVA.
+The International Desk Latin America, based in São Paulo, Brazil, supports corporate customers in Argentina through the Group's entities and two banking partners, Banco Supervielle and Santander, and occasionally through the Galicia and BBVA banks.

 +